Challenger-class submarine: Modernisation

-The Challenger-class submarines have undergone the Riken modernisation programme tailored to the specific operational conditions of the Singapore Navy.
+The Challenger-class submarines had undergone the Riken modernisation programme tailored to the specific operational conditions of the Singapore Navy.
 As the submarines were designed by the Swedish for operations in the Baltic Sea, various modifications were required to suit them to tropical waters.
 A comprehensive tropicalisation programme was carried out for all four submarines, which involved installing air conditioning, marine growth protection systems and corrosion-resistant piping.